Medically reviewed by Drugs.com. Last updated on Aug 13, 2020.

 Withhold dose if hemoglobin exceeds a level needed to avoid RBC transfusion.
 Resume treatment with a 40% dose reduction when hemoglobin approaches a level where transfusions may be required.

-Conversion from epoetin alfa to darbepoetin alfa in chronic kidney disease (CKD) (on dialysis): See table.
+Conversion from epoetin alfa to darbepoetin alfa in CKD (on dialysis): See table.

 Previous Dosage of Epoetin Alfa